j1tfyi/J1.CCP/README.md

 For inquiries, technical discussions, or potential collaborations, please reach out through our social channels or contact the project maintainers on github.

-**Note**: Powered by deBridge, pioneering the future of cross-chain liquidity networking.
+**Note**: J1.CCP is Powered by deBridge, pioneering the future of cross-chain liquidity networking.